PGY 5-7 equivalent

 Time is also spent on counseling parents facing newly identified and previously identified abnormalities.

-Six months of each year are devoted to research and didactic activities.
+Up to 6 months each year is devoted to research and didactic activities (14 months allotted over the course of the fellowship).
 Research and didactic time is scheduled in blocks of no less than four weeks.
 Block time is tailored to the individual fellow's project needs.
-During this research time, one-half day a week is spent in the Antenatal Office.
-The statistics course and second graduate level course are taken during this time.
-Educational programs occur throughout the week on a regularly scheduled basis and are described below.
+During the research blocks, one-half day a week is spent in the Antenatal Office.

-Fellows are encouraged to pursue both clinical and basic science research projects during their fellowship.
+Fellows are encouraged to pursue both clinical and translational research projects during their fellowships.
+There are available facilities for fellows who chose to pursue basic science research projects.
 The fellow's research project is determined individually.
 Fellows are encouraged to design projects that are interdisciplinary within Women & Infants and across the university.
 A research mentor is selected based on the project focus.
 Mentors provide:

 Fellows are encouraged to apply for internal and external funding for research projects to learn how to develop a research program and learn the grant process.
 Fellows receive mentorship from both faculty and project advisors.